Chemical ReactionsChemical Reactions App Crazy Russian Hacker Crazy Hacker Color Changer Crazy Hacker Volcano

 Understand Key Concepts

-2. Which is sign of chemical reaction?
+2. Which is a sign of a chemical reaction?

 A. chemical properties change